pkdone/MongoSecurityPlaypen/README.md

 The database is configured with an admin user and a sample user (see vars/external_vars.yml for the usernames & passwords).
 To view the different access control settings for these users, start the Mongo Shell (see section 2.3) and then run the command:

-    // If using Username/Password Challenge (SCRAM-SHA-1) authentication:
+    // If authentication based on Username/Password Challenge (SCRAM-SHA-1):
     > db.getSiblingDB("admin").runCommand({usersInfo:1})
-    // If using Certificate / Kerberos authentication / LDAP (configured to use internal DB role memberships for authorization):
+    // If authentication based on Certificate / Kerberos / LDAP (configured to use internal DB role memberships for authorization):
     > db.getSiblingDB("$external").runCommand({usersInfo:1})

 Note: If using LDAP which is configured to use external LDAP groups role memberships for authorization, the command above will not show any users because they are defined completely in LDAP, with no explicit mappings declared in either the "admin" or "$external" database.